stevenwijaya18/Digital-Multiband-Equalizer/README.md

 # Real-Time Multiband Equalizer (MATLAB)

-A low-latency audio processing system developed at Universitas Indonesia.
-This tool uses a hybrid filter architecture to process live audio (like an electric guitar) in real-time.
+This project implements a real-time multiband audio equalizer using a software-based approach in MATLAB.
+It is designed to process audio signals with low latency using a serial hybrid filter architecture, making it suitable for direct instrument input, such as an electric guitar.

 ## 🚀 Key Features
 * **Low Latency:** Uses ASIO4ALL to achieve 2.9ms – 6.5ms processing delay.